jeffsponaugle/supermodel1/README.md

 ### Technical Notes

 Video memory is shared between the CPU and the Video Drive Processor (the CPLD that creates video) via a shared timeslot clock.
 The timeslot clock runs at 12.5875 Mhz (25.175/2), and each full clock period is allocated to either the CPU or the VDP.
-This clock perios is much smaller than the minumum access time needed by either requested so it allows completion of the transaction within to allocated time without adding wait_states or skipping pixels on the output.
+This clock period is much smaller than the minumum access time needed by either request so it allows completion of the transaction within to allocated time without adding wait_states or skipping pixels on the output.
 This gives access to the video memory from the CPU without the aritifacts present on the original TRS-80 model 1.

 Video out is either NTSC B&W Composite *or* VGA 640x480.
 Due to resource limiations in the CPLD it is not possible to do both at the same time.
-The actual video pixel output is 512x384 using a 8x12 font resource in the default 64x16/32x16 text mode.
+The active video pixel output is 512x384 using a 8x12 font resource in the default 64x16/32x16 text mode.
 Support is also possible for 80x24 using 640x480 using 8x10 font resouces, as well as a bitmap 512x384 direct bit access.
 All output is currently B&W only.

 (Authors:  Jeff Sponaugle, Neil Bradley)